githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/3-How-run-GitHub-Actions-Importer-commands.md

 - **Historical packages** are not migrated to GitHub Packages.
 Any steps that publish or consume pipeline artifacts and caches will be converted using the equivalent actions.
 - **Permissions for CI/CD pipelines** are not migrated automatically and will need to be manually configured.
 - **Build steps or build triggers** that are less commonly used may not be automatically converted by GitHub Actions Importer.
 This can be a factor for migrations involving Azure DevOps, Jenkins, and CircleCI, all of which can be extended through marketplace customizations.

+Like we had mentioned earlier, the [lab exercise](https://github.com/actions/importer-labs) will provide step-by-step guidelines on how to run all four commands for each of the supported CI/CD platforms.

 Now let’s check your knowledge on what we just learned!